-I. PURPOSEPurpose
+I. Purpose

-1. This letter sets out the criteria and principles of trading halts.
+This letter sets out the criteria and principles of trading halts.
 It provides guidance on good practices about trading halts pending disclosures of material information by listed issuers.
-For the Exchange's practice and guidance on trading resumption of companies suspended due to insufficient operations or other material regulatory issues, please see our "Guidance Letter for Long Suspended Companies Guidance on long suspension and delisting (HKEX-GL95-18)" published in September 2013.
+For the Exchange's practice and guidance on trading resumption of companies suspended due to insufficient operations or other material regulatory issues, please see our "Guidance on long suspension and delisting (HKEX-GL95-18)".
 Issuers should also refer to the "Guidelines on Disclosure of Inside Information" published by the Securities and Futures Commission (SFC) for guidance on their Inside Information (as defined in the Securities and Futures Ordinance (SFO)) disclosure obligations under the SFO.

 II.
-CRITERIA AND PRINCIPLES OF TRADING HALTSCriteria and principles of trading halts
+Criteria and principles of trading halts

 - 2. The Exchange is the front line regulator of listed issuers.
 It has a statutory obligation under the SFO to ensure, so far as reasonably practicable, an orderly, informed and fair market in the trading of securities. - 3.
 For this purpose or the protection of investors the Exchange may suspend trading in any securities.
 Trading halts are tools to address both potential and actual false, unfair or disorderly market.
 Trading halts serve to protect investors by allowing trading on a fully informed basis.
 By creating a break in trading they aim to avert the risk of a false, unfair or disorderly market or where such conditions are already emerging. - 4.
-At the same time, to ensure the proper functioning of the market, any trading halt should be kept to a period that is absolutely necessary to ensure investors are not denied reasonable access to the market.
+At the same time, to ensure the proper functioning of the market, any trading halt should be kept to a period that is absolutely necessary to ensure investors are not denied reasonable access to the market. - 5.
+Although other jurisdictions have trading halt procedures in place based on broadly similar objectives, the detail of the arrangements is usually tailored to local circumstances and often varies considerably.

-- 5. Although other jurisdictions have trading halt procedures in place based on broadly similar objectives, the detail of the arrangements is usually tailored to local circumstances and often varies considerably. - III.
-GUIDANCE ON GOOD PRACTICES ABOUT TRADING HALTS PENDING DISCLOSURES OF MATERIAL INFORMATION BY LISTED ISSUERS Guidance on good practices about trading halts pending disclosures of material information by listed issuers
+III.
+Guidance on good practices about trading halts pending disclosures of material information by listed issuers